Ph.D. in Pharmacology, Pharmaceutics or Pharmacology/Medicinal Chemistry

 For more information, please visit the Pharmacology & Pharmaceutics section.

-M.S. in Pharmacy Administration and Ph.D. in Pharmacy Administration
+Ph.D. in Pharmacy Administration and M.S. with Residency in Pharmacy Administration

 The mission of the Pharmacy Administration graduate programs is to advance research and development in the field of pharmacy administration to enhance the safe and effective delivery of pharmaceuticals and pharmaceutical care.
 Graduate students are trained to conduct theory-based, systematic and scientific inquiry to generate new knowledge of drug therapy safety and effectiveness, patient and provider health behaviors and preferences, health system organization and delivery, and the impact of the pharmacy profession on public health.

 Pharmacy Administration research encompasses issues and topics related to Pharmacoeconomics, Pharmacoepidemiology, Pharmaceutical Outcomes Management, Health Services Research, Pharmacy Business Administration, Pharmaceutical and Pharmacy Management, Pharmaceutical Marketing, Consumer Health Behavior, Managed Health Care, Health Policy, Pharmaceutical Care, Health Systems Operations, and Information Systems in Health Care.